 - A. Density Bonus for Reservation of Affordable Units.
 The density bonus allowed by this Chapter shall consist of an increase in the number of dwelling units over the otherwise maximum allowable residential density under the applicable General Plan designation and zone.
-The amount of density bonus to which an applicant is entitled shall vary according to the amount by which the percentage of affordable housing units exceeds the percentages established in Subsection 17.31.030.B.
+The amount of density bonus to which an applicant is entitled shall vary according to the amount by which the percentage of affordable housing units exceeds the percentages established in Subsection 130.31.030.B (Eligibility for Bonus, Incentives, and/or Concessions).
 The applicant who requests a density bonus in compliance with this Subsection shall elect which bonus shall be awarded.
 The density bonus shall be awarded pursuant to the calculations and limitations provided in California Government Code Section 16915(g) for very low, lower, and moderate income units. - B. Density Bonus for the Dedication of Land.
-When an applicant for a subdivision, parcel map, or other residential development project donates land to the county for the development of affordable housing, the applicant shall be entitled to a density bonus consistent with and subject to the provisions of Government Code Section 65915(h). - C. Incentives for Provisions of Child Day Care Centers.
-When an applicant proposes to construct a housing development that conforms to Subsection 17.31.030.B and includes a child day care center that will be located on the premises of, either as part of or adjacent to, the project, the county shall grant a density bonus or other incentive consistent with Government Code Section 65915(i).
+When an applicant for a subdivision, parcel map, or other residential development project donates land to the county for the development of affordable housing, the applicant shall be entitled to a density bonus consistent with and subject to the provisions of California Government Code Section 65915(h). - C. Incentives for Provisions of Child Day Care Centers.
+When an applicant proposes to construct a housing development that conforms to Subsection 130.31.030.B

+(Eligibility for Bonus, Incentives, and/or Concessions) and includes a child day care center that will be located on the premises of, either as part of or adjacent to, the project, the county shall grant a density bonus or other incentive consistent with California Government Code Section 65915(i).

 - D. Affordable Housing In-Lieu Fee.
-If the Board adopts a fee in lieu of providing the affordable housing units established by Section 17.31.030, an applicant may choose to pay said fee in lieu of providing affordable housing. - 1.
+If the Board adopts a fee in lieu of providing the affordable housing units established by Section 130.31.030 (Eligibility for Bonus, Incentives, and/or Concessions), an applicant may choose to pay said fee in lieu of providing affordable housing. - 1.
 The amount and calculation of the affordable housing in lieu fee and the Affordable Housing Trust Fund Guidelines shall be established by resolution of the Board. - 2.
 The in lieu fee shall be calculated at the time of building permit application.
 The fee shall be paid at the time of issuance of the building permit, unless proof is provided that the required affordable housing units will be constructed on-site or that an alternative equivalent action was previously approved in accordance with this Chapter. - E. Conversion of Market Rate Housing.
 When an applicant for a qualifying housing development acquires existing market rate dwelling units and enforces price restrictions on the rental or sale of the existing market rate dwelling units in compliance with this Chapter, he/she shall be entitled to a 15 percent increase above the otherwise maximum allowable density under the applicable General Plan designation and zone.
 The project must be reviewed as to the appropriateness of the conversion from market rate to income restricted units to minimize neighborhood impacts.
-It may require design upgrades subject to a Design Review Permit (Section 17.52.030), for compliance with current standards and regulations.
+It may require design upgrades subject to a Design Review Permit (Section 130.52.030, Design Review Permit), for compliance with current standards and regulations.

-17.31.050 Processing of Requests
+130.31.050 Processing of Requests